cometbft/cometbft/README.md

 state transition machine - written in any programming language - and securely replicates it on many machines.

-It is a fork of [Tendermint Core][tm-core] and implements the Tendermint consensus algorithm.
+CometBFT is the canonical implementation of the Tendermint consensus algorithm and is a primary building block for the [Interchain Stack](https://interchain.io/).
+Historically, CometBFT has its roots and is a fork of [Tendermint Core][tm-core].

 For protocol details, refer to the [CometBFT Specification](./spec/README.md).

-For detailed analysis of the consensus protocol, including safety and liveness proofs, read our paper, "[The latest gossip on BFT consensus](https://arxiv.org/abs/1807.04938)".
+For detailed analysis of the Tendermint consensus protocol, including safety and liveness proofs, read our paper, "[The latest gossip on BFT consensus](https://arxiv.org/abs/1807.04938)".